dzlab/coursera/GCP/Professional Cloud Developer/Reading.md

 - https://cloud.google.com/bigtable/docs/schema-design-time-series#ensure_that_your_row_key_avoids_hotspotting

 ### Firestore
+Firestore is the next generation of Datastore.
+Easily develop rich applications using a fully managed, scalable, and serverless document database.

 Firestore in Native mode is recommended for storing user-session information and is a natural choice for this test.
 - https://cloud.google.com/architecture/building-scalable-web-apps-with-cloud-datastore